 There are 2 kinds of no-fault divorce:

-1. If both parties agree to the divorce, they can obtain a no-fault divorce.
+1. If both Husband and Wife agree to the divorce, they can obtain a no-fault divorce.
 After one party files for the divorce and 90 days have passed (less time in some cases) after the complaint is served on the other spouse, each party may file an Affidavit of Consent to divorce.
-You may also work out any property issues you have by agreeing on how you will deal with marital property in a Property Settlement Agreement.
-The court rules require you to file a series of legal documents to complete the divorce.
+If necessary, you may also work out any property issues you have by agreeing on how you will deal with marital property in a Property Settlement Agreement.
+The court rules then require you to file a series of legal documents to complete the divorce.
 This is the fastest way to divorce in Pennsylvania, but it requires the cooperation of both parties.
 You will not even have to go to a court hearing!

-2. Unilateral no-fault divorce is available if one of the spouses will not consent to the divorce but the parties have been living separate and apart (defined by the statute as “complete cessation of any and all cohabitation, whether living in the same residence or not”) for at least 2 years and the marriage is irretrievably broken.
-You may file for the divorce before you have lived separate and apart for the 2 year waiting period but you cannot get the divorce until the 2 year period is over.
-There may be disagreement between you and your spouse about when you started living separate and apart.
-It is important to try to get some legal advice on this issue.
-Also, you may not be able to obtain a unilateral divorce if there are issues related to property division.
+2. A unilateral No-Fault divorce is an option if your spouse will not consent to the divorce but the parties have been living separate and apart for at least 1 year.
+Certain notices are filed with the court and, if your spouse does not object or file any claims with the court, your divorce will be granted.
+You may file for the divorce before you have lived separate and apart for the 1-year waiting period but you cannot get the divorce until the 1 year period is over.
+You may not be able to get a unilateral divorce if there are issues related to property division.
 You usually must resolve these issues before a divorce will be granted.

 No-Fault Divorce Does Not Equal Uncontested Divorce